 Smoked Salmon Spread with Fish Monger

-Whether it’s for a casual brunch or the BIG GAME, everyone loves a smoked fish spread to slather on sturdy potato chips, crackers, or bagel chips.
+Rich, creamy, and savory–everyone loves a smoked fish spread to slather on potato chips, crackers, toasted bread or bagel chips.
+Keep this one in your back pocket as an ideal dinner party appetizer, part of a brunch spread, or happy hour snack.
 Another reason this recipe is perfect for parties?
 It’s even better when made a day or two in advance, to allow the flavors to meld.

 Smoked Salmon Spread with Fish Monger